jamesbt365/BSoD/README.md

 - Install the plugin.
 - Go into the "Advanced Binding Editor" by clicking the 3 dots to the right of the binding that you want to use and select `BSoD`.
 Then save your settings and off you go!
 - Have fun :)

+# TODO
+Add more ways to crash windows for fun